Quick Start Guide¶

 ./download_analysis_data.py -o /path/to/mpas_analysis/diagnostics

-is the main folder that will contain
+where /path/to/mpas_analysis/diagnostics is the main folder that will contain

 two subdirectories:

-, which includes the pre-processed observations listed in the Observations table and used to evaluate the model results
+mpas_analysis, which includes mapping and region mask files for standard resolution MPAS meshesobservations, which includes the pre-processed observations listed in the Observations table and used to evaluate the model results

 Once you have downloaded the analysis data, you will point to its location

-(your equivalent of path/to/mpas_analysis/diagnostics
+(your equivalent of path/to/mpas_analysis/diagnostics above) in the config

-in the [diagnostics]
+option baseDirectory in the [diagnostics] section.

 Download Natural Earth data for cartopy¶